Expressing QFT in terms of QM with single extra dimension and classical hidden variable field

-\subsection{6.
+\subsection{8.
 Conclusion}

-In this paper we have shown how arbitary multiparticle state can be described as a pair of two classical fields, $\chi$ and $\xi$, living in ordinary space with a single extra dimension.
+In this paper we have shown how arbitrary multiparticle state can be described as a pair of two classical fields, $\chi$ and $\xi$, living in ordinary space with a single extra dimension.
 The field $\chi$ is a hidden variable field that has nothing to do with actual state and, instead, has to do with determining the coarse graining.
 On the other hand, $\xi$ indeed describes the physical state per Eq \ref{xiGeneralFinal}.
-Furthermore, cration and annihilation operators were described as taking one ordinary function to the other ordinary function (see Eq \ref{AnnihilateFinal}, \ref{CreateFinal}, \ref{Annihilate0Final}, \ref{Create0Final}).
+Furthermore, creation and annihilation operators were described as taking one ordinary function to the other ordinary function (see Eq \ref{AnnihilateFinal}, \ref{CreateFinal}, \ref{Annihilate0Final}, \ref{Create0Final}).
 Furthermore, an ensemble of states is also described by one single wave function, as given in Eq \ref{DensityFinal}.
-In other words we were able to both overcome the problem of many particles as well as ensembe of states (despit the fact that these are very different issues), and describe both in terms of single wave function in ordinary space.
-Finally, we defined a dynamics of $\xi (\vec{x}, t)$, per Eq \ref{DynamicsFinal} that takes "classical" form in a sense that it pertains to $\xi (\vec{x},t)$, yet is non-local.
-If obeyed, it will result in states, as defined in the other equations we quoted, obeying some version of coarse grained QFT.
+In other words we were able to both overcome the problem of many particles as well as ensemble of states (despit the fact that these are very different issues), and describe both in terms of single wave function in ordinary space.

+Apart from that, we provided a choice of two hypothetical rules of dynamics of $\xi (\vec{x}, t)$: namely, Eq \ref{SimplerDynamics} and Eq \ref{DynamicsFinal}.
+Both of these equations take"classical" form in a sense that they pertain to $\xi (\vec{x},t)$, yet are non-local.
+The argument in favor of Eq \ref{SimplerDynamics} is that it is considerably simpler, and the argument in favor of Eq \ref{DynamicsFinal} is that it matches quantum states, as defined in Chapters 3-5, more closely.
+However, since approximate match can't be empirically falsified, I, personally, favor the Eq \ref{SimplerDynamics}.
+In both cases, the quantum states in question obey some version of coarse grained QFT.
+In one case, we reproduce that particular coarse-graining exaclty, in the other case we reproduce it approximately.
+But, in both cases, the match with conventional states (that are not coarse grained) is always approximate.

 Our approach was based on coarse graining.
 In future, it could be made more precise by means of space filling curve constructions given in \cite{SpaceFillingCurve1}, \cite{SpaceFillingCurve2} and \cite{SpaceFillingCurve3}.
 However, even if we did do that, we would still have to cut off the momentum since said constructions work only in finitely many dimensions.
 And, since we are accepting the fact that QFT is not precise in one way, we might as well accept that it is not precise in some other way as well -- particularly since the random curve that fills the space up to some coarse graining is a lot more natural than carefully designed curve proposed in \cite{SpaceFillingCurve1}, \cite{SpaceFillingCurve2} and \cite{SpaceFillingCurve3}.
 Nevertheless, it might be interesting to investigate the latter for the future project just to see whether or not we will be able to make rigourous some of the statements that were more hand waving in this paper.